yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Two Moons.** The larger moon is ochre and slow-moving, its surface covered with a dirty, icy sheen; the smaller moon is silvery-gray, tracing a rapid arc.
 The nights with both moons and nebulae hanging in the sky simultaneously are the most beautiful images in the memories of the Archeon children.

 **Seasons.** Archeon's orbital period is approximately 250 Earth days (about 222 Archeon days), and its rotational tilt is only 13 degrees (half the Earth's).
-This means that seasonal temperature differences on a global scale are mild—there are no harsh winters or scorching summers.
+This means that seasonal temperature variations on a global scale are mild—there are no harsh winters or scorching summers.
 Seasons are more like a slow breath of "warm/cool/transitional seasons" rather than distinct four seasons.
 What truly drives climate differences is **topographic microclimates**—young plate movements have created fractured canyons, plateaus, and basins, each creating its own microcosm.
 On the same day, the bottom of Atheria Valley is warm and humid, while the top of the cliffs is dry and cold.
 Anna, flying from one settlement to another, experiences climate changes far greater than the temperature difference between the warm and cool seasons at the same location.

 An astronomical phenomenon during the cool season amplifies the psychological effect—**Winter Veil**: interstellar dust periodically obscures part of the nebula's brilliance, making the sky appear grayer and more empty.
 It is only when Winter Veil arrives that the "cool season" truly gains the weight of "winter."